JingOS-team/plasma-framework/README.md

 # Plasma Framework
+Plasma-Framework is a middleware for JingOS.

-Foundational libraries, components, and tools of the Plasma workspaces
+It provides Foundational libraries, components, and tools of the Plasma workspaces

 ## Introduction
 The plasma framework provides the following:
 - QML components
 - A C++ library: libplasma
 - Script engines

+## Depends
+Plasma-Framework depends the following:
+- Qt5
+- KF5
+- OpenGL
+- X11
+- cmake

 ## QML components
 ### org.kde.plasma.core